Medical Cannabis for Multiple Sclerosis in the UK

 Multiple sclerosis is a chronic neurological condition in which the immune system attacks the myelin sheath — the protective covering of nerve fibres in the brain and spinal cord.
 This demyelination disrupts the electrical signals that nerves send and receive, causing a wide range of symptoms that vary between individuals and over the course of the disease.

 In the UK, MS is one of the most common neurological conditions affecting young adults.
 It may follow a relapsing-remitting course, a secondary progressive course, or in fewer cases, a primary progressive course.
-Symptoms commonly include muscle stiffness and spasms (spasticity), fatigue, neuropathic pain, bladder dysfunction, visual disturbances, cognitive difficulties, and mobility impairment.
+Symptoms commonly include muscle stiffness and spasms (spasticity), fatigue, neuropathic pain, sleep disturbance, bladder dysfunction, visual disturbances, cognitive difficulties, and mobility impairment.
 Spasticity in particular is a significant cause of disability and is often inadequately controlled by standard oral antispastic agents such as baclofen or tizanidine.

 Medical Cannabis and Multiple Sclerosis — What Does the Evidence Say?